 LLC’s filing as Sole Proprietorships take advantage of “Pass-Through” taxation.
 This means that the company only pays taxes once rather than paying taxes on the profits and again when paying the owner(s), known as “Double Taxation).

 The tax rate for the LLC is the same as the individual’s tax rate, based on total individual income to determine the tax bracket.
 LLC’s will be responsible for Self-Employment Taxes (detailed in the following section) plus their standard Federal, State, and Local taxes at the standard rates.
 Based on the Jobs Act, LLCs currently may be eligible for a 20% Pass-through Tax Deduction that benefits Small Business Owners.

-For LLCs that choose to file as an S-Corporation, there is a slight difference.
+For S-Corps vs. LLCs, there is a slight difference.
 In this scenario, income from the LLC is split into payments made to owners as wages and payments made as distributions.
 The salaries are for the LLC’s owners who actually work for the business.
 Salaries are subject to both the Self-Employment Taxes and the standard Federal, State, and Local Taxes.
 The wages must be “reasonable.”
 This essentially means that the salaries are comparable to the industry standard for the work being done.
 LLC owners often try to make the salary lower to pay taxes on a lesser amount.